Setting or Replacing a MemSQL License (MemSQL Ops)

 Using MemSQL Ops With Internet Access

-Or you can use the CLI LICENSE-ADD command to add a new license:
+Or, after you have done your deployment, you can use the CLI LICENSE-ADD command to add a new license:

 $ memsql-ops license-add --license-key <license key>